ewilsey/MART441/HW-10/readme.md

 ##HW 10
 #Parameters Check
-You have have at least 2 objects on your canvas. - YES One object is to be controlled by the user.
+2 objects on your canvas. - YES
+One object controlled by the user.
 YES via mouse.
-One object should move autonomously.
+One object moves autonomously.
 YES, it all moves.
-The background should change if they collide.
-NO
+Background changes upon collide.
+NO. Collision was not working at this time.
-The objects should change size if they collide.
+Objects change size upon collide.
 NO, but objects change size via mouse.
-Objects cannot leave the canvas edges.
+Objects cannot leave canvas.
 YES.